 That is it.
 That one maneuver leads to the most motorcycle accidents in Georgia and across the country!

-The main reason we have seen for the cause of these types of motorcycle wrecks is because the driver turning does not see the motorcycle coming.
+The main reason we have seen for the cause of these types of motorcycle wrecks is that the driver turning does not see the motorcycle coming.
 In one of our recent cases, it was at night on a side road outside a neighborhood in Cobb County.

 The plumbing truck did not see our client’s motorcycle despite the fact he had his headlights on and turned right in front of him as he was entering the intersection on a green light.